What is the Age of Sexual Consent in NSW?

 • Are a health professional, and the victim is a patient of the health professional.

-Individuals who have had sexual intercourse with minors under their special care that are over the age of consent are liable to 8 years imprisonment if the victim is under 17 years old and liable to 4 years imprisonment if the victim is aged 17-18.
+Individuals who have had sexual intercourse with minors under their special care who are over the age of consent are liable to 8 years imprisonment if the victim is under 17 years old and liable to 4 years imprisonment if the victim is aged 17-18.

 Sending sexual photos over the phone or online